VerticalRelevance/IdentityFoundations-Blueprint/IAMRoleBroker/README.md

 # Identity Solutions Blueprint

+## Code Walkthrough

+### app.py

+app.py initializes the CDK stack and calls the IAMRoleBrokerCatalogStack class with an input value of the app intialization and the name of the cdk stack

+### sc_lambda.py

+sc_lambda.py includes 2 classes:

+* IAMRoleBrokerCatalogStack
+* * Creates a s3 bucket for the lambda code from the lambda_function directory, and uploads it.
+* * Creates a policy and role for the lambda execution
+* * Creates the layers for Policy Sentry and CfnResponse
+* * Creates the portfolio and product for the actual Service Catalog Product, with the cloudformation template coming from the IAMRoleBrokerLambda Class

+* IAMRoleBrokerLambda
+* * Creates the lambda function from the lambda_function directory, with environment variables set to the inputs of the service catalog product

+### lambda_function/lambda_code.py

+Generates the list of actions via PolicySentry and creates the role and policy, as specified via the service catalog product's inputs

+### lambda_function/action_category_config.json

+One of the inputs of the service catalog products is the "categories" of actions the role should have access to.
+I.e. Kubernetes, storage, logging, IAM etc.

+This must be pre-configured with the client before rollout

+## Setup

 The `cdk.json` file tells the CDK Toolkit how to execute the app.

 This project is set up like a standard Python project.
 The initialization process also creates